se-conf/icsme20-artifacts-and-rose/README.md

 ### Replicated and Reproduced Categories

 For the “replicated” and “reproduced” categories, authors will need to offer appropriate documentation that their artifacts have reached that stage.
-For these categories, the submission process is to submit a one page (max) abstract in PDF via a GitHub pull request to [the submission repository](https://github.com/se-conf/icsme20-artifacts-and-rose/) (please check [here](https://github.com/researchart/rose/blob/master/guidance.md) for the structure of the repository) by **TODO**.
+For these categories, the submission process is to submit a one page (max) abstract in PDF via a GitHub pull request to [the submission repository](https://github.com/se-conf/icsme20-artifacts-and-rose/) (please check [here](https://github.com/researchart/rose/blob/master/guidance.md) for the structure of the repository).

-This abstrract should contain the following information:
+This abstract should contain the following information:

 - TITLE: **A (Partial)?
 (Replication|Reproduction) of XYZ**.
 Please add the term **partial** to your title if only some of the original work could be replicated/reproduced.
 - WHO: name the original authors (and paper) and the authors that performed the replication/reproduction.